cloudfoundry/diego-notes/README.md

 	- Do the `RepCrashDance`

-> Note: the Rep is responsbile for immediately restarting `ActualLRP`s that have `CrashCount < 3`.
-These `ActualLRP`s never enter the `CRASHED` state.
-The BBS is responsible for restarting `ActualLRP`s that are in the `CRASHED` state.
+> Note: the Rep is responsible for immediately restarting ActualLRPs that have `CrashCount < 3`.
+These ActualLRPs never enter the `CRASHED` state.
+The BBS is responsible for restarting ActualLRPs that are in the `CRASHED` state.

 ### Evacuation

 When a Cell must be evacuated its ActualLRPs must first transfer to another Cell.
 Here's how this works.

 #### The Rep's Role during Evacuation

 After the rep is signaled to evacuate, it communicates the evacuating state to the rest of its components and periodically attempts to resolve its containers.
 For the details of all the resolution cases, consult the ["Harmonizing during evacuation"](#harmonizing-during-evacuation) section below.
 The rep shuts down once all of its containers have been destroyed or it reaches its evacuation timeout.

 #### The BBS's Role during Evacuation